claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 The pre-deploy script is used to do every mandatory operations before the symbolic link creation.
 It will be executed locally on each host.
-During the pre-deploy script execution, the previous code is still operational, the soon-to-be-deployed sources are in another directory.
+During the pre-deploy script execution, the previous code is still operational, the soon-to-be-deployed source files are in another directory.
-After the pre-deploy script execution, the target symlink is changed to point to the new copy directory, the new sources are ready to run.
+After the pre-deploy script execution, the symlink target is changed to the new directory, the new source files are ready to run.

 Pre-deploy requirements
 ***********************